 For this sticky teriyaki chicken I like my middle sized crockpot so the chicken is submerged as much as possible.
 Using a larger one will make it a bit drier.
 Want to try another one pot meal with a dry rub instead of a wet sauce?
 Try our Crockpot jerk chicken next.

 Slow Cooker Teriyaki Chicken Breasts

 Here’s a quick step by step look at how you’ll make this super easy meal.
 There is a printable recipe card below too though.
 Put chicken breasts on bottom of crockpot.
 Mix all other ingredients for your sauce together in a bowl well.
 Only use 2 tbsp of cornstarch (rest can be used at the end if desired).

 Pour liquid over chicken.
 Cover and cook now.
 Remember that the timing will vary quite a bit depending on whether you used boneless, bone-in, thighs, breasts and how large they are.
 I prefer medium organic, cage free birds but that is up to you.

 - Turn crockpot to cook on high for 3-4 hours or 6-8 hours on low until the chicken basically falls apart (timing will vary depending on how thick your pieces are).

 - or low for 6 hours, cook time depends on sizing

 - If you want sauce to be thicker remove breasts when done and in a small bowl whisk another 2 tbsp of cornstarch with some of your hot liquid.

-- To get the chicken to be really soaked in the yummy sauce shred it in the pot about an hour before it should be done and leave it in to simmer and soak up the juices.
+- To get the chicken to be really soaked in the yummy sauce shred it in the pot about 30 minutes to an hour before it should be done and leave it in to simmer and soak up the juices.